JamesTheGiblet/Coddy-V2/Coddy/roadmap.md

 **Tasks:**

 **Build Core Service API (FastAPI):**
-     [x] Established a robust FastAPI backend, exposing core Giblet functionalities like roadmap viewing and task management through well-defined API endpoints.
+     [x] Established a robust FastAPI backend, exposing core Coddy functionalities like roadmap viewing and task management through well-defined API endpoints.
 All endpoints should be asynchronous.
 **Refactor CLI and Dashboard as API Clients:**
      [x] The CLI's `roadmap` command was refactored to consume data from the new API.
      [x] Other CLI commands (e.g., file operations) are updated to use the API.